 In a job market saturated with good candidates, you are going to hear "no" a lot of the time.
 Shoot, even if you were in a job market with a few second-rate, no-good, half-witted pixies from another planet, you would still hear "no" a lot of the time.
 That's because "no" is the language of the job hunt.

 The pain of "no" only gets worse when it comes from a job for which you were overqualified, that paid half your current salary and that you did not even want.
 When you get a rejection from that kind of job, it is tempting to set up camp in the middle of your nearest Five Guys and eat all of the Cajun fries they can make.

 Except you can't.
-Five Guys closes at 10 p.m. and they call the cops if you don't go home.
+Five Guys closes at 10 p.m., and they call the police if you don't go home.
 Trust me on this.

 Related: Download the Military Transition App

 You also cannot give into job-hunt despair when you hear a "no," because you are not that kind of person.
 From coaching and teaching transitioning military, I know you are the kind of person who has a strong record of success and wants to know what to do so you are never rejected again.

 So I put together this list of things you need to read (and reread) the very next time you get a rejection so you can get right back on track: